-First Semester Spanish
+SPAN 001 5 Units First Semester Spanish

-Prerequisite: None.
-NOTE: Not open for credit to students who have had two or more years of high school Spanish with a grade of 'B' or better within the last three years or to students who have completed SPAN 01S, or SPAN 031 and/or 032, or SPAN 61M and/or 62M.
+NOTE: Not open for credit to students who have had two or more years of high school Spanish with a grade of B or better within the last three years or to students who have completed SPAN 001S, or SPAN 031 and/or 032, or SPAN 061M and/or 062M.
 Course Advisory: SCC minimum English standard.
 Introduces the fundamental elements of the language (listening, speaking, reading, writing and culture) with emphasis on language production, grammar, syntax, acquisition of a practical vocabulary, and exposure to the Hispanic culture.
-Exams, quizzes, written assignments and completion of the lab manual will be used to evaluate student progress.
-Five hours lecture, one hour weekly of listening to tapes.

-SPAN 001S
+The students will interact with authentic language in a cultural context.
+Five hours lecture.

-Spanish for Spanish Speakers 1
+SPAN 001S 5 Units Spanish for Spanish Speakers 1